OSInside/cloud-builder/doc/source/index.rst

 ---------------------------------------

-The {CB} project provides a collection of services which allows you to stand up a package building backend to build software packages through a messaging API.
+The {CB} project provides a collection of services which allows to stand up a package building backend to build software packages through a messaging API.
 Primarily **rpm** packages but also other package formats like **deb**, **pacman** and alike are possible.

 Why
 ---

-If you don't want a monolithic server but small services for dedicated tasks that can scale with the amount of tasks.
-If you like to easily integrate a packaging service with other services.
+If small services for dedicated tasks that can scale with the amount of tasks and use cases is preferred over a monolithic server.
-If you like to build your product packages in an isolated private network.
-If you like to build packages for an embedded distribution.
-If you already have parts of your IT in the cloud.
-If you like clean and test covered Python code.
-This project might be interesting for you.
+If easy integration of packaging services with other services is a priority.
+If building in an isolated private network should be possible by utilizing cloud services.
+If build power, network bandwidth and storage capacity should be a scalable factor in the cloud.
+If managing package sources and build metadata should be done completely in git.
+If one ore more of this aspects are a matching criteria, this project might be interesting.

 Design Aspects
 --------------

-The  :ref:`services` are designed to run in cloud environments and utilize message broker and VM instances cloud services to operate.
+The :ref:`services` are designed to run in cloud environments and utilizes *message broker* and *VM instances* cloud services to operate.
-In general the environment to run the {CB} services is not restricted.
+In general the environment to run the {CB} services is not restricted to a specific framework.
 However, for the sake of this documentation and for my understanding of a production ready pipeline the following cloud and services will be used:

 Amazon EC2:
   To let {CB} services run, instances in EC2 are used